What is the Pupil Premium?

 How is Settle College using the funding during the academic year 2019-20?

 Maths and English small group support with a tutor

 The employment of a Maths and English tutor to work with small groups of students who need additional support in English and Maths.
-Support in particular for Key Stage 4 students who are below their expected target in Maths in terms of making at least 3 Levels of progress from
+Support is in place, in particular for Key Stage 4 students who are working below their target grades in either English or Maths

 Support for GCSE Resources

 To allow all students to access the GCSE Curriculum we fund some of the costs for students who are eligible for Pupil Premium Funding.

 Use of motivational speakers to help raise aspirations

 Since September 2014 we have had the following speakers in school to raise aspirations and motivation and help to encourage the students to be the best they can be:

 - Myerscough College – Higher Education opportunities and raising aspirations

 - Lancaster University – The Target University Mentoring Programme